Skip to Content

 Give it a try and let me know what you think!
 I’d love to hear how you change it up.

-Wild Rice Salad with Cucumber and Pesto
+Cold Wild Rice Salad

-Wild Rice Salad with Cucumber and Pesto
+Cold Wild Rice Salad

 Yield: Serves 5-6 as a side